 A student's Cumulative Grade Point Average is based on all non-developmental courses taken at Grantham University at the undergraduate level.
-Students must maintain a CGPA of a 2.0 or higher.
+The minimum CGPA undergraduate students must meet varies according to the number of undergraduate credit hours they have attempted.
+(See Undergraduate SAP Standards charts below.)
 Academic records are reviewed at the completion of every 16-week semester (two eight-week terms) to determine SAP.
 Attempted courses include all undergraduate courses (first-time or repeat courses) a student is enrolled in on the eighth day of a class session, courses credited as the result of passed proficiency exams and courses transferred to Grantham University that are part of the student's declared program.
 Undergraduate students must have a 2.0 CGPA in order to graduate.